leonreucher/grandma3-patch2pdf/README.md

 ## Known limitations ##
 Currently all stages in the patch are being exported - it is planned to add a filter option for selecting only the stages which should be exported.

-Only tested on GrandMA3 onPC version 2.0.2.0 on MacOS - I am not sure if the plugin is also working on consoles - please give a try and report :)
+Only tested on GrandMA3 onPC version 2.0.2.0 on MacOS - I am not sure if the plugin is also working on consoles - please give it a try and report :)

 ## Disclaimer ##